Klaus Larres can be reached by email: "firstname.lastname@example.org"

 Previously Larres was the Clifford Hackett Visiting Professor in European History at Yale University and a Visiting Professor of European Politics at Johns Hopkins University/School of Advanced International Studies (SAIS) in Washington, DC.

-Prior to moving to the U.S. he was a professor in Politics & International Relations at Queen's University Belfast in Northern Ireland and at the University of London.
+Prior to moving to the U.S. in 2009 he was Jean Monnet Professor of European Foreign & Security Policy at Queen's University Belfast in Northern Ireland; Professor in Foreign Policy and International Relations at the University of London (Royal Holloway) and the University of Ulster in N. Ireland.

 Klaus Larres grew up in the German Rhineland near Cologne and was educated in both Germany and the UK.